-Department of Physics and Astronomy TA-Instructor Responsibility Guidebook
+Department of Physics and Astronomy TA/TF-Instructor Relationship Guidebook

-This document contains Departmental guidelines for the responsibilities of course Instructors (the individual in charge of the course, usually a TTS or NTS faculty member) and Teaching Assistants (TAs, usually a graduate student working toward the Ph.D. degree).
-Instructors and TAs are expected to abide by these guidelines as closely as possible within reason.
-In all cases, the lead Instructors have the ultimate responsibility for insuring a good instructional outcome for both TAs and for all students enrolled in our courses.
+This document contains Departmental guidelines for the responsibilities of course Instructors (the individual in charge of the course, usually a TTS or NTS faculty member) and Teaching Assistants/Fellows (TAs/TFs, usually a graduate student working toward the Ph.D. degree).
+The expectations expressed in these guidelines are intended to facilitate: (1) a productive learning environment for both students and TAs/TFs; (2) a good working environment for both Instructors and TAs; and (3) positive instructional outcomes for all of our students.

+Instructors and TAs/TFs are expected to abide by these guidelines as closely as possible within reason.
+In all cases, lead Instructors have the ultimate responsibility for insuring good instructional outcomes for TAs/TFs as well as for all students enrolled in our courses.

-These guidelines are based on the premise that communication is vital to good instructional outcomes.
-Open, frequent communication between all involved parties (Instructor, TA, students) is essential to create the best learning experience for the student.
-We also encourage instructors and TAs to make use of University-wide teaching resources such as those provided by the University Center for Teaching and Learning (UCTL).
+These Instructor-TA/TF guidelines are based both on University and/or Dietrich School Policies as well as the premise that communication is vital to the achievement of positive instructional outcomes.
+We encourage instructors and TAs to make use of University-wide teaching resources such as those provided by the University Center for Teaching and Learning (UCTL).
+In the remainder of the document, we will refer to TAs and TFs using the acronym TA, but it is to be understood that these guidelines apply to both TAs and TFs.